Knife Steels

 Great all-rounder

-Normally supplied with the mill scale :-)
+Normally supplied with consistent mill scale :-)

 Con: Fine grain-like structure can be seen when finished 800 grit or finer... but most folks don't notice this